RuchitraThiyagaraj/19AI405ProjExp/README.md

-# Implement a Sudoku Solver From Scratch
+# Implement a Sudoku Solver From Scratch Using Python
 ## Steps to solve the Sudoku Puzzle in Python
 <ol>
   <li>In this method for solving the sudoku puzzle, first, we assign the size of the 2D matrix to a variable M (M*M).</li>